 How Long Does It Take to Develop a More Feminine Voice?

 The time to develop a more feminine voice varies, although with consistent practice, noticeable improvements can be made in a few weeks.
-Working with a speech organizational trainer can help speed up the process.
+It’s normal to feel pressure and uncertainty at first.
+Working with a speech organization trainer can help speed up the process and lead you to the right path.

 Can Hormones Help Make My Voice Sound More Feminine?